 Annually we are asked to submit non identifying copies to the County of Lambton to compile results to share with various committees and agencies throughout the county and province.
 The data gathered helps to demonstrate to the county and the province that quality licensed child care is valuable to children and families.
 We ask that all parents sign a permission form at the time of registration to allow us to follow this practice.
 Our centre completes an annual environment tool on each classroom in our program.
+This tool helps us to ensure that our classrooms are rich and full of meaningful learning

 This tool helps us to ensure that our classrooms are rich and full of meaningful learning experiences for children in our care.
 This tool is shared with our staff at team meetings for input and feedback.
-It is also shared with the County of

-Lambton on request.
+It is also shared with the County of Lambton on request.